-Flexible Displays
+Flexible and Conformable Displays

 This topic covers all aspects of flexible-display technologies, including flexible Ch-LCDs, new flexible LCDs, and novel flexible reflective displays.
-The scope is to capture new display modes and display materials and components related to flexible-display technologies.
-Papers on advances directed at the development of substrates, novel fabrication techniques, drive techniques, electrooptical effects, manufacturing, and applications for flexible-display technology are sought.
+The goal is to capture new display modes and display materials and components related to flexible-display technologies.
+Papers on advances directed at the development of substrates, novel fabrication techniques, drive techniques, electro-optical effects, manufacturing, and applications for flexible-display technology are sought.
 Material developments to support the efforts of flexible-display development are also welcome.

-Color-Sequential Displays
+Fast-Response and Color-Sequential Displays

-A field-sequential color (FSC) display does not require spatial color filters.
+A field-sequential-color (FSC) display does not require spatial color filters.
 As a result, its optical efficiency and resolution density are tripled.
-High optical efficiency lowers the power consumption, while high resolution density improves the image fidelity.
-However, to achieve FSC without noticeable color breakup, the LC response time should be fast (ideally < 1 msec) in order to enable high frame-rate operation.
-Papers on new LC materials, operation modes, backlight sources (such as quantum-dot LEDs and multiprimary colors), and driving methods for achieving fast response time while mitigating color breakup are encouraged.
+High optical efficiency lowers the power consumption, while high-resolution density improves the image fidelity.
+However, to achieve FSC without noticeable color breakup, the LC response time should be fast (ideally <1 msec) in order to enable high-frame-rate operation.
+Papers on new LC materials, operation modes, backlight sources, and driving methods for achieving fast response time while mitigating color breakup are encouraged.

-High-Dynamic-Range LCDs
+High-Dynamic-Range and High Ambient-Contrast LCDs

-HDR offers supreme image qualities, including high peak brightness, true black state, high contrast ratio (CR>100,000:1) and at least 10-bit gray levels.
-For LCDs, high brightness (>1000 nits) can be obtained by boosting the backlight, and high-dynamicrange CRs can be achieved by local dimming, but the dimming accuracy depends on the segments of the LED backlight and algorithm optimization.
-This session will cover all aspects related to HDR.
-Papers addressing high brightness, high CR, advanced gray-scale driving schemes, efficient coding algorithms, and human factors on HDR are encouraged.
+High dynamic range offers supreme image quality, including high peak brightness, true black state, high ambient contrast ratio, and at least 10-bit gray levels.
+For LCDs, high brightness can be obtained by boosting the backlight, and high dynamic contrast can be achieved by local dimming, although the dimming accuracy depends on the segments of LED backlight and algorithm optimization.
+High ambient contrast is particularly important for mobile displays, where sunlight readability is a critical issue.
+This session covers all the technical aspects related to high dynamic range and high ambient contrast ratio.